kiranshila/Marconi.jl/docs/src/man/NetworkAnalysis.md

 ```

 ## Converting Between Networks Representations
+Marconi provides functionality to convert between S,Z,Y, and T Parameters.
+See the library for more details.

 ## Interpolations
 To interpolate networks, one can just call `interpolate` with a network object and some